The Keepsake Chronicles

 Dr Anne Poelina, Nyikina Warrwaare

-Woven through the land’s oldest stories is the Marlaloo Songline, telling of two serpents who journeyed across Country, naming sacred places and shaping the earth as they went.
-Passed down through generations, it connects people to Country through voice and rhythm, keeping both geography and identity alive through song.
+Passed down through generations, it connects people to Country through voice and rhythm.
+It keeps both geography and identity alive through song.

-Each Songline acts as both story and map, linking people to Country and to one another in a living network of memory and belonging.
+Each Songline acts as both story and map.
+It links people to Country and to one another, preserving memory and connection.

 First traced to the Haida peoples, totem poles have long stood along the Pacific Northwest Coast as carved testaments to memory.
 From Haida Gwaii to Haisla territory, these towering cedar sculptures carry histories in their form.
 They are stories of lineage, loss, and belonging told not through words, but through wood.
 Each figure carved into the grain becomes a chapter where ancestors, animals, and spirits entwine to teach lessons, honour alliances, and preserve the unseen.